View Ronald Reynolds's Obituary on registerguard.com and share memories

 Ron's great-grandmother was a California pioneer in the 1800s and his great-grandfather was an armed guard on the Wells Fargo Stage Line.
 Much like them, Ron enjoyed the ranch life and tended to his cattle farm and chickens after retirement with help from his wife and son, and his son's family.
 Together the family cared for the livestock and the land that they have lived on for decades.

 Ron was the Past Master of the Masonic Lodge of Cottage Grove, OR.
-He was a lifetime member of both the Lodge and , as well as a member of the American Legion.
+He was a lifetime member of both the Lodge and VFW, as well as a member of the American Legion.

 He also enjoyed being an active member of the Word and Spirit International Church and was an Associate Director of the International Healing Rooms of Eugene, OR.
 Ron's greatest memory was the day he accepted the Lord, Jesus Christ, as his Savior.
 He loved all of the people at his church, and the Pastors Torres that were always there to give guidance.